toebeann/BepInEx.SupermarketSimulator/README.md

     **On first launch after installing this pack, it may take a while to load and you will not see any indication that anything is happening.**

-    This is normal, be patient and wait - BepInEx is doing work in the background to prepare the game for modding.
+    This is normal, please be patient and wait - BepInEx is doing some work in the background to prepare the game for modding.
 This process will be much faster on subsequent launches of the game, although the "first launch" process may repeat whenever the game updates.

+    If you get stuck here and you have installed a third-party antivirus, it could be interfering with the set up process, so check for that and if you think it's blocking BepInEx then look up how to set up exclusions for your antivirus in its documentation - you may need to set it to exclude the `BepInEx` > `unity-libs` folder, possibly also `BepInEx` > `core`.

 6. Exit the game at the main menu.